srinivassaitangudu/helpers1/docs/work_organization/all.use_github.how_to_guide.md

   ```
 - If you want to make sure you are going in a right direction or just to confirm
   the interfaces you can also file a PR to discuss
-- Mark PR as draft if it is not ready, use the `convert to draft` button
+- Mark PR as draft if it is not ready, use the `Convert to draft` button
   - Draft PR should be filed when there is something to discuss with and
     demonstrate to the reviewer, but the feature is not completely implemented